PerformanC/NodeLink/docs/client_development.md

 The compression is not enabled in all endpoints, the /version endpoint doesn't support it, and neither 401 responses do.

 For you to enable compression, you need to send the `Accept-Encoding` header with the value `br`, and NodeLink will send the response compressed, and for now, it only supports brotli compression.

+## Encoded Length

+While Lavalink has a buffer of 256 bytes, NodeLink has a buffer of 512 bytes, since it can send more data from the track.
+This happens since NodeLink 1.14.0.

 ## End of the document